pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * objdump   AIX: dump -X64 -t
 ## 5.7.
 Signals
 * kill -l lists all signals
+* echo $? gives 128+signum that says what killed you
+* sudo kill -TRAP 10486072 to the process gdb is debugging causes gdb to break

 # 6. OS specific
 ## 6.1.
 Linux